OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 have to program carefully.
 If your code is crashing, a bad pointer should be your first suspicion.
 Pointers in dynamic languages such as Perl, LISP, and Java work a little differently.
-The run-time system sets each pointer to NULL when it is allocated and checks it each time it is dereferenced.
+The run-time system sets each pointer to ``null`` when it is allocated and checks it each time it is dereferenced.
 So code can still exhibit pointer bugs, but they will halt politely on the offending line instead of crashing haphazardly like C. As a result, it is much easier to locate and fix pointer bugs in dynamic languages.
 The run-time checks are also a reason